IlyaUmanets/action_cable_crud/README.md

 * `rake db:setup`
 * `rails s`

-Go to http://localhost:3000/rooms/1 and duplicate this tab to see changes dynamically.
+Go to http://localhost:3000 choose a room and duplicate this tab to see changes dynamically.
 Now you can create, remove (click X) and update message.
 Enjoy!